madelyneriksen/dashml/README.md

 JavaScript frameworks like React or Vue took over the frontend landscape because of the ease of creating reusable components.
 React _especially_ thrives with the fact that components are _code_, and can be manipulated as such.

-Meanwhile, server-side languages are stuck with difficult to compose template languages to generate HTML.
+Meanwhile, server-side languages are stuck with clunky template languages to generate HTML.
 It's hard to extract components out of Jinja2 or Django templates to re-use.

 DashML expands on existing Python libraries to create an ergonomic way to generate HTML in Python.

-* Built on `lxml` (and in turn built on C) for extreme speed- check out the benchmarks (or run them yourself!).
+* Built on `lxml` (and in turn built on C) for extreme speed- check out the [benchmarks](#benchmarks) (or run them yourself!).
 * `markupsafe` to prevent injection attacks (like React does!)
 * A minimal API you can pick up in ~15 minutes- DashML is so simple, you could have written it yourself!